PolymathNetwork/polymath-core/UPGRADE-PROCEDURES.md

 - c) Change ownership of both Oracles to Polymath Multisig

-- c) Change ownership of both Oracles to Polymath Multisig

 2. Deploy USDTieredSTOFactory contract and verify it on the ModuleRegistry:
 - a) Example params:
   		0xb06d72a24df50d4e2cac133b320c5e7de3ef94cb, 100000000000000000000000,0,0